What is HD CCTV, and what's so special about it?

 Is it worth buying cameras that are 3MP and above?

 Again, it very much depends on what you are trying to achieve, and more importantly what you are using them with.
-Many DVR (Digital Video Recorder) and NVR (Network Video Recorder) have HD outputs (HDMI etc) but the maximum resolution they can handle is 1080P.
+Many older DVR's (Digital Video Recorders) and NVR's (Network Video Recorders) have HD outputs (HDMI etc) but the maximum resolution they can handle is 1080P.
+The latest CCTV recording systems generally support resolutions beyond 1080P, with HDMI support at 4K and sometimes higher.
 If in doubt it is best to talk over your requirements with your stockist to avoid any disappointment.

 HDMI What's that?